Seeed-Studio/ModelAssistant/docs/tutorials/training/overview.md

 # Model Training

-[SSCMA(SenseCraft Model Assistant)](https://github.com/Seeed-Studio/SSCMA) currently supports the following models.
+[SSCMA(Seeed SSCMA)](https://github.com/Seeed-Studio/SSCMA) currently supports the following models.
 You can refer to the corresponding tutorials to complete the training of the models and obtain the model weights.

 - [FOMO Model](./fomo.md): Face mask detection